Family-friendly options for visitors to Prince Edward Island’s Cavendish region.

-For a more upscale meal close to Cavendish we love The Olde Glasgow Mill Restaurant in New Glasgow which offers casual fine dining with a lovely view of the Clyde River.
+For a more upscale meal close to Cavendish we love The Mill in New Glasgow which offers casual fine dining with a lovely view of the Clyde River.

 Probably our absolute favourite thing to eat while on Prince Edward Island though is Cows Ice Cream which is available at several locations including the Cavendish Boardwalk.
 If ice cream doesn’t do it for you then try their chocolate covered potato chips or Anne of Green Gables Chocolates which is another business operated by the Cows company.
 Anne fans will also want to try the Raspberry Cordial which is a tasty cream soda-type beverage.

 Charlottetown is a lovely, centrally-located city and perfect for a day trip from the Cavendish region.
 Historic Charlottetown is an area that can be enjoyed very easily on foot and there’s also a 2.5km boardwalk along the shoreline that can be followed from Peake’s Wharf to the lovely green space of Victoria Park.